 - The Canada Agriculture and Food Museum offers free admission between 4:00 and 5:00 p.m. each day.
 The adjacent Central Experimental Farm is a great place to cycle or run.

 - The Canada Aviation and Space Museum offers free admission between 4:00 and 5:00 p.m. each day.

-- The Canadian Museum of History (formerly the Canadian Museum of Civilization) offers free admission on Thursday nights from 4:00 to 8:00 p.m.
+- The Canadian Museum of History (formerly the Canadian Museum of Civilization) and the Canadian War Museum offer free admission on Thursday nights from 4:00 to 8:00 p.m.

 - The Canada Science and Technology Museum offers free admission between 4:00 p.m. and 5:00 p.m. daily.
 A visit to the Museum will allow the visitor to push buttons, turn dials, and pull levers to experience science and technology first-hand, as you discover artifact-rich exhibits featuring marine and land transportation, astronomy, communications, space, domestic technology and computer technology. *Canada Science and Technology Museum is undergoing restoration and will reopen in 2017.

 - The Bank of Canada Museum offers free admission at all times.
 The museum displays Canadian notes, coins, and tokens, as well as currency and money artifacts from other countries. *Due to renovations of the Bank of Canada’s head office facility, the Bank of Canada Museum will be closed until 2017.